 |2024||Bruce, Canberra||Semester 2||29 July 2024||Flexible||Dr Marjan Aslan|

 Organisational Behaviour, 9th edition, by Robbins, Judge, Edwards, Sandford, Fitzgerald, and Hunt (2020), Pearson, Australia, ISBN: 9781488620683

 - Approval of extensions based on extenuating circumstances will be dependent upon the production of supporting documentation and at the discretion of the unit convener.

 Special assessment requirements

-It is essential that the students come prepared for workshops by listening to the pre-recorded lectures and by reading designated chapters and online content.
-Assignment #1 and #2 will be workshopped during the workshops.
-Please note that to be able to complete the assignments for this unit, you need to attend the workshops and listen to the pre-recorded lectures.
+It is essential that the students come prepared for workshops by listening to the pre-recorded lectures and by reading designated chapters, erticles and online content.
+Please note that Assignment #1 will be workshopped.
+Assignment #2 will also be further explained during the workshops.
+To be able to complete the assignments for this unit, it is crucial that students attend the workshops and listen to the pre-recorded lectures.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 Use of Text-Matching Software